 Since the plan has been adopted and updated, there have been significant advances in our understanding of the genetic basis of adult run timing in anadromous salmonids.
 Several studies have reported that a single genomic region on chromosome 28 has a strong statistical association with various measures of adult migration phenotypes in steelhead and Chinook salmon populations from coastal California and Oregon to the interior Columbia River, the Strait of Juan de Fuca, and Puget Sound (reviewed in Waples et al. 2022).
 In Rogue River Chinook salmon, two single nucleotide polymorphisms (SNPs) located on chromosome 28 between two genes, greb1l and rock1, appear to be highly diagnostic for adult run timing (Thompson et al. 2019).
 Spring Chinook salmon have two copies of the “early” run allele (homozygous spring) while fall Chinook salmon have two copies of the “late” run allele (homozygous fall).
 Chinook salmon that have one copy of the “early” run allele and one copy of the “late” run allele (heterozygous) tend to have intermediate run timing (Thompson et al. 2019).

 These adult run timing genetic markers provide a useful tool to evaluate the effectiveness of management actions with respect to the metrics described in the Rogue Spring Chinook Salmon Conservation Plan.
 For example, O’Malley et al. (2020a) successfully genotyped 158 Chinook salmon caught in the Lower Rogue River fishery from March 19 to July 8 in 2019 and reported that the majority (~84%) of the naturally produced homozygous spring Chinook were captured prior June 1st.
-The adult run timing markers have also been used to evaluate the spatial and temporal patterns of “early” and “late” run alleles across the entire spawning period for Chinook salmon in the Upper Rogue River (river mile 125.5-157) and found that there is significant temporal and spatial separation among spring and fall Chinook salmon, and, to a lesser extent, among spring Chinook salmon and heterozygotes (O’Malley et al. 2020b).
+The adult run timing markers have also been used to evaluate the spatial and temporal patterns of “early” and “late” run alleles across the entire spawning period for Chinook salmon in the Upper Rogue River (river mile 125.5-157) and found that there is significant temporal and spatial separation among Chinook salmon with spring and fall homozygous genotypes, and, to a lesser extent, among Chinook salmon with spring homozygous genotypes and heterozygotes (O’Malley et al. 2020b).
 Lastly, these genetic markers have been used to confirm that the majority (~88%) of 2018 Cole Rivers Hatchery broodstock were homozygous spring Chinook (O’Malley et al. 2020b) and to exclude homozygous fall Chinook from the Cole Rivers Hatchery spring Chinook broodstock in both 2020 and 2021 (O’Malley et al. in prep).

 To expand on the previous study assessing how angling regulations align with the genetic composition of Chinook salmon in the Lower Rogue River (O’Malley et al. 2020a), ODFW initiated a follow-up study with samples collected from naturally produced Chinook salmon in the Lower Rogue River in 2020 using three approaches (i.e. volunteer anglers, creel surveys and seining).